Murder trial of O. J. Simpson: Domestic violence

 However, the prosecution dropped the domestic violence portion of their case on June 20, 1995.
 Marcia Clark stated it was because they believed the DNA evidence against Simpson was insurmountable, but the media speculated it was because of the comments made by dismissed juror Jeanette Harris.
 Christopher Darden later confirmed that to be true.
 Harris was dismissed on April 6 because she failed to disclose that she was a victim of domestic violence from her ex-husband.
-But afterwards, Harris gave an interview and called the evidence of Simpson's abuse of Brown "a whole lot of nothing" and also said "that doesn't mean he is guilty of murder".
+Afterwards, she gave an interview in which she said the evidence of Simpson's abuse of Brown "doesn't mean he is guilty of murder".
 This dismissal of Simpson's abusive behavior from a female juror, who was also a victim of such abuse by her own husband, convinced the prosecution that the jury was not receptive to the domestic violence argument.
 After the verdict, the jurors called the domestic violence portion of the case a "waste of time".
 Shapiro, Dershowitz, and Uelmen later admitted they believe that race played a factor in the jurors' dismissal of Brown's abuse by Simpson.

-The defense retained renowned advocate for victims of domestic abuse, Dr. Lenore E. Walker.
+The defense retained renowned advocate for victims of domestic abuse Lenore E. Walker.
 Cochran said that she would testify that Simpson does not fit the profile of an abuser that would murder his spouse.
 Walker's colleagues were appalled by her decision to defend Simpson and accused her of betraying her advocacy for a $250,000 retainer.
 Walker was dropped from the witness list for "tactical reasons" after she submitted her report on the case.
 In it, she opines that the statistic from Dershowitz that of the two million incidents of abuse per year, only 2,000 victims are actually murdered by their spouses as being misleading because Brown was already dead.
 The relevant statistic was "of the murdered spouses who were also victims of abuse, what percentage of them were murdered by their current or ex-husband?"
-When she reported that number was 80.3%, they dropped her from the witness list.
+When she reported that number was 80.3 percent, they dropped her from the witness list.

 The revelation of Simpson's abuse of Brown is credited with turning public opinion against him.
 The public shock at the reason why Walker was dropped from the defense witness list is credited with transforming public opinion on spousal abuse from a private familial matter to a serious public health issue.